Skip to main content

 Human History

 Yr Wyddfa has been central to Welsh culture and identity since ancient times, with the name Snowdon derived from Old English while the Welsh name means the tumulus or grave, possibly referring to a legendary giant.
 Copper mining took place on the lower slopes during the Bronze Age and was revived commercially in the 18th and 19th centuries, with mine ruins still visible around Glaslyn.
-The Snowdon Mountain Railway, opened in 1896, made the summit accessible to Victorian tourists and continues operating as one of the few rack railways in Britain.
-The summit building, rebuilt and reopened as Hafod Eryri in 2009, replaced an earlier structure famously described by Prince Charles as the highest slum in Wales.
+The Snowdon Mountain Railway, opened on 6 April 1896, made the summit accessible to Victorian tourists and continues operating as the only public rack-and-pinion railway in the United Kingdom.
+[1] The summit building, rebuilt and reopened as Hafod Eryri in June 2009, replaced an earlier structure famously described by Prince Charles as the highest slum in Wales.

 Park History

-Yr Wyddfa was designated as a National Nature Reserve in 1964, recognizing the mountain's exceptional botanical importance, particularly the arctic-alpine flora on its higher cliffs.
-Natural Resources Wales manages the reserve within the wider Snowdonia National Park, coordinating with the Park Authority on visitor management.
-The immense visitor pressure on the mountain, with over 500,000 ascents annually, creates significant challenges for path maintenance and habitat protection.
+Yr Wyddfa was designated as a National Nature Reserve on 26 April 1966, recognising the mountain's exceptional botanical importance, particularly the arctic-alpine flora on its higher cliffs.
+[1] Natural Resources Wales manages the reserve within the wider Eryri National Park, coordinating with the Park Authority on visitor management.
+The immense visitor pressure on the mountain creates significant challenges for path maintenance and habitat protection.
 The designation focuses on the upper mountain where rare plants and breeding birds are most vulnerable to disturbance and erosion.

 Major Trails And Attractions